Community Engagement Panel

 Will I be trained?

 Yes, we have a full induction and training process.
-You will receive a thorough induction to your specific role so that you are confident in what we are asking you to do.
+There will be an induction to your specific role so that you are confident in what we are asking you to do.

-Once I start volunteering how will I be kept in touch with?
+Once I start how will I be kept in touch with?

-All volunteers will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.
+All participation partners will receive a newsletter via their email.
+This will include updates on news and opportunities across the Trust.

 You will be managed and supervised in the place where you volunteer.